jundalisay/spblist/content/en/research/sarkar/travels/chapter-09.md

 A few minutes passed, and still no candle appeared.
 "For God's sake," yelled Tadbhavanandaji, "we've got to leave this minute for the airport!"

-44 Caryacarya isa book on social and spiritual functions
+Caryacarya is a book on social and spiritual functions

 "Alright..." said the examiner, grudgingly.
 "Give me your diary."